pbsurf/chem/README.md

 - https://github.com/cclib/cclib - for reading GAMESS and NWChem output

 Credit to [chemlab](https://github.com/chemlab/chemlab/) (3D camera, some shaders) and [speck](https://github.com/wwwtyro/speck) (some shaders), among others.

-License:
-Any published results obtained using this software should be accompanied by all code needed to replicate.

 Screenshot: 1MCT.pdb shown with backbone ribbon, MM atoms as lines, QM atoms as sticks, and components of QM/MM force on each atom as yellow, cyan, magenta cylinders.